cpinnix/commanderpowerlevel/README.md

 ##### 6

 Cards in the sixes should be found in standard pre-cons but are still generically good.
-The would be your commander staples.
+The would be your Commander staples.
 These cards should:

 - Be generally good in any deck.
 - Synergize well with some deck strategies, but not most.